The eCMR in Spain, or electronic consignment note, is an essential solution to further boost the digitization of road freight transport.

 In its 8th transitory provision, it stipulates that “the administrative control document required for the performance of public road freight transport must necessarily be digital as of September 1, 2024”.

-In other words, document digitisation in Spain should have become mandatory from the third quarter of 2024.
-However, the delay in the approval of the Sustainable Mobility Law has pushed this date back to October 2026, following the approval of the aforementioned Law by Parliament in November 2025.
+In other words, document digitalization in Spain should have been mandatory as of the third quarter of 2024.
+However, the delay in the approval of the Sustainable Mobility Law has meant that this date has been delayed until October 2026, following the approval of the aforementioned Law by Congress in November 2025.

 Adopting eCMR goes far beyond a legal obligation.
 It is an opportunity to modernize road transport with immediate benefits.